What to Buy Before Puppy Comes Home

 Note: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 All opinions are my own and your purchase price is not affected.
 I appreciate anyone using our links.
 All of these products are certainly not necessary and there are many other good products that aren't listed here.
 These just happen to be our favorites and the products that we recommend.
 If you want to order our recommended products, the links on this page will make it easy for you to order.

 The number of supplies needed for a puppy can be overwhelming.
 Some people want to go all out in buying things for their new puppies.
 Others want only the bare essentials.
 Every puppy needs a food and water bowl, a collar and leash, a brush, nail clippers, shampoo, and a place to sleep.
+We also think a crate and a pen are essential.
 Most families will find many of the other supplies listed below helpful as well.
 Below is a discussion of the things that we recommend.

 Though I do not advocate dogs wearing collars unless they are on leash, your puppy will need a snap or buckle collar.
 He/she will be in a 10-15 inch collar while here.
 Most of them will need a collar adjusted to 11 or 12 inches.
 Make sure to bring a collar that will adjust to that size when you pick up your puppy.
 Your puppy will grow into about a 18-22 inch collar as an adult, depending on sex and size.
 I strongly encourage people to not keep puppies or dogs in collars except when needed.
 I have a breeder friend who recently lost a dog as his collar got caught in the fence and he strangled.
 Many years ago, we had a 15 year old miniature schnauzer in a collar with tags.
 She was on my deck.
 Her tag fell in between the slats, got caught, and pinned her there.
 Fortunately we were right there with her to take the collar off, but if she had been alone, she could have strangled herself.
 One of our puppies who went to another family got her collar tangled up with another dog’s collar while playing and the other dog almost strangled when the two collars became intertwined.
 Fortunately, this person was with the dogs also.
 Another breeder friend had a similar thing happen with two dogs getting tangled with each other.
 She had to do CPR to save one of her dogs.
 I know a lot of people leave collars on 24/7 but I’ve seen the dangers.
 One of our favorite collars is the Blueberry Pet 3M Reflective Adjustable Collar.
 The Blueberry collars are very attractive and hold up well over time.
 Another favorite brand is Ruffwear Collar

 For training or leash walking, I recommend a martingale collar after your puppy is 10-12 weeks old and used to walking on a leash with a buckle collar.
 I never recommend a slip collar or choke chain.
 I like a martingale so that you can put them on your dog fairly loosely and don’t need to worry about your dog pulling himself out of the collar if he should pull.
 It will tighten up before it pulls over his/her head.
 I recommend getting one without a chain as I’ve had several with chains to leave dark marks on a dog’s cream fur in a similar way to a cheap ring leaving a green mark on your finger.
 You can order several different brands on Amazon.
 I like the Country Brook Design.
 They hold up very well over time and I get a lot of complements on how they look.
 Another favorite brand is the Blueberry Collar.
-Get the large Blueberry collar.
-They are really nice looking and well-made.
+Get the small Blueberry collar for a 10 week old puppy and a medium for an adult female.
+Most males can still wear a medium when they are full grown, but our Micah wears a large.
+The large is wider so whether you get a medium or a large is a matter of preference.
+Most adult girls will have about an 18 inch neck if kept at a healthy weight and most boys will have about a 20 inch neck which falls into the size range for either the medium or large collar.
+Both the Blueberry collars and the Country Brook collars are really nice looking and well-made and have held up for us for many years.

 If you don’t get the results you need with a martingale and your puppy is still pulling on walks when he/she is over 5 months, many all-positive trainers suggest a gentle leader.
 They do work but in spite of the name